Skip to main content

 • Yolunda is the CEO and Board Chair of the New Hill Development Corporation, an African American led social enterprise established to build a community that is prosperous, inclusive, diverse, and equitable.
 New Hill’s goal is to expand and strengthen Charlottesville’s African American middle class and improve access to affordable housing, expand financial literacy, and support economic, educational, and cultural development programs.

 • Joseph is the Chief Lending Officer at the UVA Community Credit Union.
-Former SVP at Wells Fargo.
-Chair of the PVCC Foundation Board and past Chair of the Charlottesville Regional Chamber of Commerce.
+His former role was SVP at Wells Fargo.
+Joseph is currently President of the PVCC Foundation Board and past Chair of the Charlottesville Regional Chamber of Commerce.

-• John Raymond is the President and founder of the Carson Raymond Foundation helping children participate in youth sports.
+• John Raymond is the Vice President of sales and marketing for Grand Classroom Student Travel. and he founded the Carson Raymond Foundation helping children participate in youth sports.
 Vice President of the Charlottesville Tom Sox minor league baseball team.
-Outstanding connector in the community.
+John is an outstanding connector in the community.

 • Kimberly is the Executive Director of the Martha Jefferson Hospital Foundation.
 In this role, she leads community engagement, fundraising, community health, and volunteer services.
 She has served in past executive roles at the National Trust for Historic Preservation, the Montpelier Foundation, the Focused Ultrasound Foundation, and the UVA Darden School of Business.
 Her areas of expertise include strategic planning, financial management, fundraising and communications.
 Kimberly also serves on the board of the Charlottesville Free Clinic and is a resident of western Albemarle County.